DSI-FDI/final-project/iteration_2_and_3_dsi.md

 #### Suggested places

-Our primary persona does not when to organize dates.
-Also Josh does not when is the correct time to move to another place because the girl is bored or because it's the time to take the date to a higher level.
+Our primary persona does not know where to organize dates.
+Neither when is the correct time to move to another place because the girl is bored or because it's the time to take the date to a higher level.

 So before the date, the user will receive in the mobile application a list of suggested places given the girl preferences.
 Then Josh, can book it directly through the application.